vib-singlecell-nf/vsn-pipelines/docs/features.rst

 Then, the following parameters should be updated to use the module feature:

-- ``metaDataFilePath`` is a TSV file (with header) with at least 2 columns where the first column need to match the sample IDs.
+- ``metaDataFilePath`` is a .tsv file (with header) with at least 2 columns where the first column need to match the sample IDs.
 Any other columns will be added as annotation in the final loom i.e.: all the cells related to their sample will get annotated with their given annotations.

 .. list-table:: Sample-based Metadata Table
     :widths: 40 40 20